 - 2.1 The former Inn had a 3 bedroom first floor flat extending the full length of the property.
-It is proposed to divide the premises into four one bedroomed residential units, giving only one additional bedroom in total. - 2.2 Two of the units will comprise a 2 storey, one bedroom house, similar to other properties in Johnson Street. - 2.3 Two further one bedroom flats will be formed at the front of the site, one at ground floor and one at first floor; the latter will have its own independent staircase located within a former beer store. - 2.4 By restricting the development in this way it is considered that there will be negligible effect on adjoining residents and services.
+It is proposed to divide the premises into two one bedroomed residential units and one two bedroomed residential unit, giving only one additional bedroom in total. - 2.2 Two of the units will comprise a 2 storey, one bedroom house, located within the original residential footprint that existed prior to extension of the Inn.
+These properties will be similar to the other properties in Johnson Street. - 2.3 The third property will be formed at the front of the site, within the footprint of the Inn prior to its extension. - 2.4 By restricting the development in this way it is considered that there will be negligible effect on adjoining residents and services.